 Software is pre-installed on K2 products when you receive them from the factory.
-This load of pre-installed software is referred to as the "golden drive".
 Refer to K2 Media Client Release Notes and K2 Storage System Release Notes for version updates.

 Backup and recovery strategies

 There are three partitions on the K2 Media Client system drive to support backup and recovery strategies as follows: